DerrickLamers/grblwiki/Using-Grbl.md

 * Automatically executes a simulation run before production, and compiles all errors
 * Adaptative jog controls (the longer you press, the faster it goes)
 * Smart serial console, GRBL message / responses are grouped with the corresponding command
 * Smart top bar, always showing the current GRBL status.
-Background color changes with status to allow easy state reading even fat from the device
+Background color changes with status to allow easy state reading even far from the device
 * Built-in editor for GRBL configuration
 * Multiplatform (tested on Windows, Linux and Android)
 * Support USB / serial interface on > Android 3.1 devices with USB API